Uknowmeh01/hackpad-9-switch/README.md

 ## **macropad  switch**

-i did this project it my first one ever so i try to did something easy and practical
+i did this project it my first one ever so i try to did something easy and practical you can plug it in USB C and each punch do something exemple:1-for changing song  2-pause/start 3- changing to the previous song 4-for changing the desk in the left 5-to create a new desk 6-change desk to the right 7-change led 8-do a screenshot 9-shuting down the rotator-change the volume it will be a plug and play

 ## **design**